Ethnic Theme Houses

 - Will continue to be four-class housing.

 - You can live in a university theme house that is an ethnic theme dorm for two of your three upperclass years.
-You can live here a third year if you are a house staff member.
+You can live here a third year if you are a student leader.